memgraph/docs/products/memgraph/v0.14.0/how_to_guides/tensorflow-setup.md

 element is a result matrix.

 ### Example
 Here is a simple example.
-You can use
-[the movie dataset](../tutorials/movie-recommendation.md) or you can use this simple dataset:
+You can use this simple dataset:

 ```openCypher
 CREATE (:User {id: 1})-[:Rating {score:5.0}]->(:Movie {id: 1});